Wendell Wise Mayes Jr.: Early life, education and military

 Texas Tech University named Mayes a distinguished alumnus in 1981 and a distinguished engineer in 1985.
 In 1978 he was named to their Mass Communications Hall of Fame.
 He served as a member of the Texas Tech Board of Regents from 1985 to 1991, leading it as chairman from 1986 to 1988.
 Schreiner University in Kerrville named Mayes a distinguished alumnus in 2006.
 St. Edward's University presented him with the Distinguished Alumnus, MLA Program award in 2010.
 He received the Lifelong Learning Award from St. Edward's University in 2013.
 Mayes served as a Regent at Odessa Junior College in 1969-70 and as a Lecturer at the University of Texas at Austin 1978-80.
 Mayes and his family members have established scholarships at Texas Tech University, the University of Texas at Austin, Schreiner University, St. Edward's University and Texas Woman's University.

-Mayes was a descendant of the 1611 second settlement of Jamestown, Virginia.
-His direct male ancestor, William, was pastor at Kequoghton and played an instrumental role in the early development of the Virginia Company and its continuation after the massacre of over three hundred peaceful indigenous people on March 22, 1622 by directly engaging with King James I on its behalf.
-The Mayes surname originates as a toponymic reference to the Meuse (or Maas) river in France, Belgium, and the Netherlands and can trace its original arrival in the British Isles to the Hanseatic League.
-In the Netherlands and Belgium, the family was prominent and well established throughout the sixth and seventh centuries.